awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

 **`FUNCTION_CONFIG_NOT_VALID`**
 The function's configuration is not valid\.

-Records also go unprocessed if they are dropped due to their size\.
+Records also go unprocessed if Lambda drops them due to their size\.
 The size limit for Lambda records is 6 MB\.
 To redeliver messages upon function error, you can use a redelivery policy and dead\-letter queue \(DLQ\) handling with Amazon MQ\.
-For more information, see [Message Redelivery and DLQ Handling](https://activemq.apache.org/message-redelivery-and-dlq-handling) on the Apache ActiveMQ website\.
+For more information, see [Message Redelivery and DLQ Handling](https://activemq.apache.org/message-redelivery-and-dlq-handling) on the Apache ActiveMQ website and [Reliability Guide](https://www.rabbitmq.com/reliability.html) on the RabbitMQ website\.